 Staying on the front foot after weeks of catch-up activities, the Friends of Hemingfield Colliery arrived earlier than usual at the pit.
 Early, if not bright, but in good spirits!

 Opening up for a brisk day of tidying, ticking off a series of smaller, but useful, odd jobs; the bits and bobs (or random tasks, depending on your point of view) which really need doing, but aren’t always the first priorities.
 Variety being the spice of life, it was a fun day and great to see volunteer efforts have real impact during the day itself.

 A Gateway to new possibilities

-Efforts began at the east end of the site, over by the pumping engine house where strimming and weeding and generall cutting back were definitely in order.
-With work to do inside and out of the site itself, it was time to open up the gate and mosey on out.
+Efforts began at the east end of the site, over by the pumping engine house where strimming and weeding and generally cutting back were definitely in order.
+With work to do inside and out of the site itself, it was time to open up the side gate and mosey on out.

 Accompanied by the giddy bleating of nearby pigmy goats, the Friends and volunteers, revved up and cut back, taking down the excess grass and weeds which had shot up; 2021 definitely feels like a tropical growth year for the annals in that respect, with sunshine and rainfall feeding the unrepenting docks, thistles, nettles and grass.

 Outside the gate, things were perhaps unsurprisingly messier: Wath road suffers from many a drive-by tosser (of litter) as well as the odd walk-by flinger of crap (figurative and literal).
 Removing the long grass by the old coal store revealed a mini ‘plastic harvest’ of bottles and rubbish.
 The mind boggles, but it is reassuring to see so many local people volunteering to pick litter, even if it is a pity it seems necessary.